isadri/inception/README.md

 ### Unix Philosophy

-It is important to understand that the docker daemon doesn’t create a container directly, instead, it uses another components to do the work.
+It is important to understand that the docker daemon doesn’t create a container directly, instead, it uses another components to do that.
 This followed the tried-and-tested Unix philosophy of building small specialized tools that can be pieced together into large tools.

 The next figure shows how Docker engine architecture looks like: